zarzouram/lt2316-h20-aa/README.md

 The PPMI may be not considered as a feature rather that a way to represent a token in numerical way to be used by NN.
 Still not sure how to use them along with a pertained embeddings which are trained on more bigger corpus.

+**After submision** I realized that there is a problem with the PPMI calculation, the values are calculated based on the splitted corpus, while the ppmi should be calculated based on the whole corpus.

 The PPMI calculation can be found in this [tutorial](https://github.com/henrywoo/MyML/blob/master/Copy_of_nlu_2.ipynb), the tutorial is licensed under the Apache License, Version 2.0.

 ## 3. Notes on Part Bonus